netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 The identification of "paths" varies between QUIC, QUIC-MP and PANs.

-- {{QUIC}} uses a 4-uple of local/remote IP/port to distinguish paths.
+- {{QUIC-TRANSPORT}} uses a 4-uple of local/remote IP/port to
+distinguish paths.
 - {{QUIC-MP}} extends this with a path IDs to distinguish logical paths (connections).
 - PANs can typically distinguish paths through detailed